desmondlzy/bloggraph-example/content/_index.md

 The theme has a special focus on "project page" in contrast to the general themes that usually focus on blogging.
 A `publication` layout is provided to ease the process of writing authors and affiliations.
-A publication list layout is also turned on by default at `baseURL/publications`.

 ### Add a Publication/Project Page